Unraveling History: Jacksonville, Florida and Jean Ribault

 In 1562, Jean Ribault set sail from France, leading an expedition sponsored by the French crown and Huguenot supporters.
 The objective of this voyage was to establish a French colony in the southeastern part of North America, while in pursuit of religious freedom and tolerance for the Huguenots.

 Ribault’s fleet reached the eastern coast of present-day Florida, where they encountered the magnificent St. Johns River.
-Struck by the beauty and strategic significance of the area, Ribault and his crew decided to establish a settlement.
-They named this new colony “La Caroline” after their monarch, King Charles IX of France.
+Struck by the beauty and strategic significance of the area, Ribault and his crew decided to establish several settlements.
+The first named Charlesfort (1562) was near present-day Parris Island, South Carolina, and the second, Fort Caroline (1564) was near present-day Jacksonville, Fl.
+They named the new 1564 colony “La Caroline” after their monarch, King Charles IX of France.

 The site of Fort Caroline in Jacksonville, Florida, holds historical significance, as it stands as a testament to the early European presence in North America.
 Visitors today can explore the reconstructed Fort Caroline National Memorial, offering a glimpse into the past and honoring Jean Ribault’s contributions to American history.